 Please feel free to comment and raise topics and questions, so that we can have a conversation about faith and life.
 Also, please feel free simply to browse.
-I managed to refer to every biblical book (even tiny Obadiah and 3 John), and I quoted or cited a few passages in the Apocrypha, the Talmud, the Qur’an, and the Dhammapada.
+I managed to refer to every biblical book (even tiny Obadiah and 3 John), and I quoted or cited a few passages in the Apocrypha, the Talmud, and the Dhammapada.
 If anything here is helpful enough for you to use, you may certainly do so but if you quote something, please indicate the source.

 See the chapter headings at the bottom of this page, representing my various journeys and reveries.